HunterGhost27/Stats-Configurator/README.md

 }
 ```

-A lot of these settings can be toggled on or off from the Mod-Menu too, or the console-commands.
-For a detailed explanation, visit [Settings](Documentation/Extensive-Documentation.md#Settings)
+A lot of these settings can be toggled on or off from the mod-menu or by using the [console-commands](Documentation/Extensive-Documentation.md#Console-Commands).
+For a detailed explanation, visit [Settings](Documentation/Extensive-Documentation.md#Settings).

 ## Support and Contribute